solliancenet/azure-synapse-analytics-workshop-400/day-03/activity06-monitor-and-manage.md

 C) Query the `sys.dm_pdw_exec_requests` DMV

-A: Answer (B) is correct.
-You can monitor active SQL requests using the SQL requests area of the Monitor Hub.
-This includes details like the pool, submitter, duration, queued duration, workload group assigned, importance and the request content.
-While you are able to monitor using the DMV, this does not provide the UI as was requested by the question.

 ## Audience Poll 2

 Q: What information is NOT provided when querying the `sys.dm_pdw_exec_requests` DMV (pick only one)?